thirumurthis/Learnings/Quarkus/Websocket_project.md

 Opened two browser and add the user01 and user02
 ![image](https://user-images.githubusercontent.com/6425536/185776254-83cb1ee2-56db-4da0-8773-eb3fc11feb6e.png)

-After creating the user, then sending mesage will be broadcast when message received.
+After creating the user, then sending message will be broadcast when message received.
 ![image](https://user-images.githubusercontent.com/6425536/185776285-bc207a06-ec97-458b-8d2e-1450c977f6b3.png)

+#### Accessing websocket from browser

-- Using the browser Dev Console we can use below command in the Console
+- Using the browser Dev console we can use below command in the Console
   - Open the browser, type the `about:blank` in the address bar, and then use the Dev Console

 ```